 Tip: To avoid residues of pesticides, growth hormones, antibiotics, toxic metals etc, source your Saturated Fat from pasture raised, organic livestock whenever possible.

-- They’re not as stable as the Saturated Fats so shouldn’t be the first choice when cooking, but when used fresh as a condiment they provide numerous health benefits.
+- not as stable as the Saturated Fats so shouldn’t be the first choice when cooking, but rather should be used fresh as a condiment

-- MUFA’s are found in a variety of plant foods, oils and animal products.
+- are found in a variety of plant foods, oils and animal products.

-Good sources of Monounsaturated Fat include Avocado and Avocado Oil, Hazelnuts, Macadamia nuts, Olives and Olive Oil.
+Good sources of Monounsaturated Fat include Avocado and Avocado Oil, Hazelnuts, Macadamia nuts, Olives and cold pressed Extra Virgin Olive Oil.

 Tip: Only buy your Monosaturated Fat in dark bottles or containers, and store them in a dark place.

-Good Sources of PUFA include animals and fish raised in their natural environment, green leaves and algae, cold pressed olive oil.
+Good Sources of PUFA include animals and fish raised in their natural environment, organic eggs, green leaves and algae, cold pressed olive oil.
+The highest concentrations of Omega 3 are found in oily, coldwater fish, especially salmon, mackerel, anchiovy, sardines and herring.

-OK in Moderation sources of PUFA include cold pressed seed and nut oils, such as linseed and walnut, and the nuts and seeds themselves.
+OK in Moderation sources of PUFA include nuts and seeds, and cold pressed seed and nut oils, such as linseed oil and walnut oil.
 Use in a limited way, and avoid cooking with them.

-Tip: Counterbalance your PUFA intake with foods high in antioxidants which fight free radicals.
+Tip: Increase your intake of Omega 3.
+Counterbalance your PUFA intake with foods high in antioxidants which fight free radicals.

 Trans Fats or Partially Hydrogenated Fats